Landing page redesign

 - Secondary CTA.

 - FAQ.
-Common objections addressed.
+Common objections, addressed.

 - Footer CTA.

-What it doesn't do
+What the wireframe doesn't do

 - Pixel-perfect design.
 It's a wireframe with copy, not a Figma file.
 Hand the output to your designer as a brief.